Information Regarding DAT

 Interpretation and Utility of Scores

-DAT scores are compulsory for all dental school admissions.
+Scores are compulsory for all dental school admissions.
 The scores shed light on the ability of students to complete the first year of a dental course successfully, as is shown by studies conducted by ADA.
-This is the main reason why colleges rely on DAT scores.
+This is the main reason why colleges rely on test scores.
 Besides, it is a fair and reliable test which measures the abilities of students without any bias.

 Preparation for DAT